wix-playground/dapperdox/README.md

 of the petstore specification from api.uber.com to API.UBER.COM, and picking up the local assets `examples/markdown/assets` which brings in the two GFM example guides, rewriting `www.google.com` within them to `www.google.co.uk`.

+This start up script can be found as `run_example.sh` in the swaggerly source directory.

 ```bash
 ./swaggerly \
     -spec-dir=petstore \